mattruma/MJR068/DEMO.md

 Production works the same as staging but the tags are prefixed with `production-`.

+Created (4) custom GitHub Actions to add a label to an issue, check a label on a issue, close an issue and create an issue.

+There are custom actions available at <https://github.com/marketplace?type=actions>.

+The credentials are stored in **Secrets** see <https://github.com/mattruma/MJR068/settings/secrets>.

+There are some differences with the YAML, e.g. have to use an action to get Key Vault secrets.

 ## Questions

 How do I not trigger on certain files or trigger on certain files?